Acceptable Use of College Information Resources

 - Users must not circumvent password entry through use of auto login, application “remember password” features, embedded scripts or hard-coded passwords in client software.
-Exceptions may be made for specific applications (such as automated backups) with the approval of the Lee College Information Technology director.
+Exceptions may be made for specific applications (such as automated backups) with the approval of the Lee College Office of Innovation and Information Technology director.
 Any exception situation must include a procedure to change the passwords and must adhere to security policies for password construction.

 - Users may not attempt to evade, disable, or “crack” passwords or other security provisions.
 These activities threaten the work of others and are grounds for immediate disciplinary action.
 Unauthorized copying of files or passwords belonging to others or to the College may constitute plagiarism or theft.
 Modifying files without authorization (including altering information, introducing viruses or Trojan horses, or damaging files) is unethical, may be illegal and can lead to disciplinary action.

 - Users must establish appropriate passwords, change them as required and never share them with others.

 - Users shall not tap phone/data lines or accessing files by circumventing security restrictions.

 - Each individual who is authorized by a division/department to place long distance calls for Lee College business will be issued an individual authorization code which can be used to place calls from Lee College phones.

 - Telephone services and wiring may not be modified or extended beyond the area of their intended use.